Bethany Retirement Living FAQs and COVID-19 Cases as of 4/13/21 11:30am:

-Bethany Towers I & II and Bethany Gables are allowing limited visitation.
-Bethany on 42nd Skilled Care and Bethany on University Skilled Care are allowing limited compassionate care visits.
-Please see visitation section on our website.
+Bethany Towers I & II and Bethany Gables are allowing expanded hours of visitation.
+Bethany on 42nd Skilled Care and Bethany on University Skilled Care are allowing expanded hours visitation and compassionate care visits.
+Please see visitation section on our website for complete details.

-To keep residents safe, you must have proof of current testing results with you.
-To visit you will need to provide proof of a negative COVID-19 test that was taken within the past 7 days.
-To get on a regular visitation pattern, we recommend that you get tested on the same day every week so you get an idea of when you will be receiving the test results from the Department of Health in either ND or MN.
+To keep residents healthy and safe please consider getting vaccinated as soon as you are able.
+If you have not been vaccinated, please consider getting tested before you visit and bring proof of current COVID-19 testing results with you.
+The Fargo testing site is now offering rapid tests, so you can have the results in 15 minutes.
+We prefer proof of a negative COVID-19 test that was taken within the past 5 days.
+If you do not get rapid tested, we recommend that you get a PCR test on the same day every week so you get an idea of when you will be receiving the test results from the Department of Health in either ND or MN.
 Free testing is available at the following locations:

-- Former Thomas Edison Elementary School, 1110 14th Street South, Moorhead.
+- Former Thomas Edison Elementary School, 1110 14th Street S, Moorhead.

 This is saliva testing and the site is open Monday/Tuesday/Friday from 12:00 pm to 7:00 pm and Saturday/Sunday from 10:00 am to 4:00 pm.
 Schedule Appointment with Vault Health

-We will are conducting twice-a-week COVID-19 surveillance swab testing on skilled care, basic care, and assisted living residents and staff.
-Resident testing is conducted each Monday and Thursday.
-Resident testing will take place in the residents’ rooms and will be coordinated by the Skilled Care and Assisted Living/Basic Care nursing teams.
+COVID-19 testing frequency for staff and residents may change quickly as it is dependent on CMS outbreak guidelines.
+Resident testing takes place in the residents’ rooms and is coordinated by the Skilled Care and Assisted Living/Basic Care nursing teams.
 The test is free of charge.